 Q) My prescription drug formulary changed during the year.
 Can I change my health plan?

 A) No you cannot change health plans until the GIC’s annual enrollment.
 Prescription drug formularies can change during the year, and, in the event your drug moves to a more expensive tier, alternative prescription drug choices are available to you with lower copays.
 During the GIC’s annual enrollment, you can change your health plan if you so desire.
-The only instance when you can change your health plan during the year is if you move out of the health plan’s service area, or enroll in Medicare, at which point you must change your GIC health plan.
+The only instance when you can change your health plan during the year is moving out of the health plan’s service area, or enroll in Medicare, at which point you must change your GIC Medicare health plan.

 Q) I have misplaced my health or prescription drug ID card.
 Whom do I contact for a new card?